Pensions, Retirement Benefits & Social Security

 A medical examination is required; forms and further information on this so-called Pflegegeld-Gutachten (medical eligibility assessment for the approval of a nursing care allowance) may be obtained by contacting the Embassy.

-"Certificates of Life" provide proof that the individual both living abroad and receiving Austrian social security benefits is still alive and therefore eligible to receive further payments of benefits.
+"Certificates of being alive" provide proof that the individual both living abroad and receiving Austrian social security benefits is still alive and therefore eligible to receive further payments of benefits.
 "Certificates of Life" must be forwarded to the Pension Agency in Austria once or twice a year.

-In general, individuals who need a "certificate of life" should come to an Austrian Embassy/Consulate in person and present a picture ID to a consular agent who will then authenticate the "Certificate of Life" form.
-However, if the individual cannot come to the Embassy (due to e.g. illness, distance, etc.), a notary public may as well authenticate (notarize) the "Certificate of Life" form.
+In general, individuals who need a "Certificate of being alive" should come to an Austrian Embassy/Consulate in person and present a picture ID to a consular agent who will then authenticate the "Certificate of being alive" form.
+However, if the individual cannot come to the Embassy (due to e.g. illness, distance, etc.), a notary public may as well authenticate (notarize) the "Certificate of being alive" form.

 Embassy of Austria

 (except on Austrian and U.S. holidays )